-Suzanne Allison Davis, J.D., MBA, assumed leadership as Greenville University’s acting president on May 1, 2020.
-She brings a wealth of experience in higher education, management, and law to her leadership role at the University.
+President Suzanne Allison Davis brings a wealth of experience in higher education, management, and law to leadership at GU.
+As an administrator, she:

-In addition to her leadership duties at GU, Davis serves on several boards, including Brotherhood Mutual Insurance Company of Fort Wayne, Indiana, and HSHS Holy Family Hospital in Greenville, Illinois.
+In addition to her leadership duties at GU, President Suzanne serves on several boards, including Brotherhood Mutual Insurance Company of Fort Wayne, Indiana, and HSHS Holy Family Hospital in Greenville, Illinois.